sebastian-altamirano/setup-scripts/README.md

 ### Preparation

-- Make a list of applications to install and their installation methods (Microsoft Store, Scoop, Steam, WinGet, etc.).
+- Make a list of applications to install and their installation methods (Microsoft Store, WinGet, Chocolatey, Steam, etc.).
 If they differ from the setup scripts, update them.
 - Back up data (settings, documents, photos, videos, games, saved games, browser bookmarks, etc.).
 - Download the OS ISO and create a bootable USB with Rufus using "Partition scheme: GPT" and "Target system: UEFI (non CSM)."
 If Rufus allows you to pre-create a local user, avoid using accents or special characters, as they may cause some applications to malfunction.
 - If installing Windows, pre-download the drivers.
 Although Windows Update can install drivers, they are often outdated, generic, or unavailable.
 Save them on the bootable USB for installation after the OS.